How to Rollback a Transaction in SQL Server?

 The ROLLBACK command in SQL Server is generally used to undo the transaction that have not been saved to the database.

-Now, first of all we will create a table and check it by running select statement.
+Now for the rollback SQL query, first of all, we will create a table and check it by running select statement.

 After executing the above statement, the data from student table will fetch in our database.
-Now, I will insert a record in this table by executing insert statement:
+Now, to continue rollback in SQL, I will insert a record in this table by executing insert statement: